nextgis/docs_ngcom/source/annotation.rst

    :align: center
    :width: 20cm

-   Annotation edit mode
+   Annotation edit mode (1 - annotation editing enabled, 2 - mouse pointer when hovering over the map, 3 - edit pictogram appearing when the pointer is over the annotation text)

 To **create** an annotation you need to click the left mouse button on the Web Map.
 Then a dialog window of annotation creation will be opened:

 .. figure:: _static/ann_create_eng_2.png
    :name: ann_create
    :align: center
-   :width: 13cm
+   :width: 16cm

    Dialog window of annotation creation